It’s common to feel insecure in a long-distance relationship. But the insecurities can mess up with our head and your relationship.

 Insecurities and jealousy, tend to be plastered together when it comes to talking about long-distance relationships.
-While these two ideas are connected, they are different concepts.
+While insecurity and jealousy are connected, they are different concepts.

 In this article will talk about insecurities in a long-distance relationship and how you can overcome them.